Measurement-induced phase transitions in sparse nonlocal scramblers: Entanglement Transition in Clifford circuits

 is defined in terms of the mutual information $I(A,B) = S^{(2)}_A + S^{(2)}_B - S^{(2)}_{AB}$, where $S^{(2)}_A = -\ln \tr{\rho_A^2}$ is the Renyi entropy of the subsystem $A$.
 Because the circuit consists entirely of Clifford gates, the Renyi entropy $S^{(2)}_A$ is always equal to the conventional von Neumann entropy $S_A = - \tr{ \rho_A \ln \rho_A}$ and we may therefore characterize the entanglement of the system entirely in terms of the Renyi entropies $S^{(2)}_A$.

 To extract the entanglement critical point $p_{ce}$, we perform a finite-size scaling analysis similar to the previous section.
 In \figref{fig:Entanglement_Transition}b, we plot the tripartite mutual information as a function of measurement rate $p$ for various system sizes $N = 64, \ldots, 1024$ (light to dark blue).
 The critical point $p_{ce}$ is determined by the crossing point of the tripartite mutual information across system sizes as shown in the insets of \figref{fig:Entanglement_Transition}b.
 Only sufficiently large system sizes $N > 2^k$ are used to extract the critical point.
-Near the critical point $p_{ce}$ we expect the tripartite mutual information to obey the universal scaling law
+Because the system is quasi-one-dimensional for finite $k < \log_2 N$ (see Appendix \ref{app:pwrkdimensionality}), near the critical point $p_{ce}$ we expect the tripartite mutual information to obey the universal scaling law

 where $f$ is a universal function and $\nu$ is the critical exponent of the correlation length $\xi$.
 After determining the critical point $p_{ce}$ we fit this scaling form to each curve in \figref{fig:Entanglement_Transition}b and use this to extract an estimate for the critical exponent $\nu$.
 The resulting estimates for $p_{ce},\nu$ allow us to collapse the original data down to a universal curve as shown in the main panels of \figref{fig:Entanglement_Transition}b \cite{gullans2020dynamical}.